January 18, 2019

 GMO: Boon Or Bane

-As the number of GMOs in the offing for commercial use, as well as the talk about increasing awareness about the pitfalls of GMO (genetically modified organism) use, are both on the rise, one wonders which side of the fence is a safer place to be.
+As the number of GMOs (genetically modified organisms) in the pipeline for commercial use, as well as the discussion about increasing awareness of the pitfalls of GMO use, are both on the rise, one wonders which side of the fence is a safer place to be.

-One of the cases for eating organically grown food is to escape the dangers of GM (genetically modified) food that has been known to potentially be responsible for the unprecedented spike in all food allergies and numerous other health issues that have become rampant “lifestyle” diseases in the present day.
+One of the cases for eating organically grown food is to escape the dangers of GM (genetically modified) food, which has been known to potentially be responsible for the unprecedented spike in all food allergies and numerous other health issues that have become rampant “lifestyle” diseases in the present day.

 The prevalence of this allergy quadrupled from 0.4 percent in 1997 to more than 2 percent in 2010.